Pesto like olive pate and hummus is so easy to make in your own kitchen.

 whole hog, and buy extra virgin olive oil.

 The oleocanthal, found only in the extra virgin olive oil, is the natural anti inflammatory that blocks inflammatory agents in the same way as the medical "Cox-2 NSAIDs."
+It's in every mouthful of pesto.

 Only oleocanthal won't cause a heart attack or give you a hole in the stomach like anti inflammatory drugs are likely to.